Anatta336/vue-quote-builder/Progress.md

     Count

 ## Done
-I learned how to use Vue filters to modify the output of expressions when they're being used in "mustache" interpolation or v-bind expressions.
-I created a global Vue filter and used it to format all currency output across the frontend.
+I began learning about renderless components.
+I learned that renderless components have state and methods just like any component, but do not themselves define any rendered output.
+Instead they use scoped slots to make that state and logic available to the consuming component
+I used a renderless component to calculate the total cost of a quote, separating how those totals are calculated from how they are displayed.

 ## To Do
+Learn about renderless components.
+    Apply to calculating totals

+Renderless components do an interesting thing with not having a root element, just dumping the slot contents in there directly.
+Is there a way to avoid problems with that?

+Remove all import PriceFromPence (no longer exists)

 Review Vue recommended naming conventions, check work.

-Learn about renderless components.

 Use learned stuff to do more updates to whole thing.
     Use direct event retransmit with like `<button @click="$emit('delete')">Delete</button>` rather than bouncing through a method.